 In the following image we have summarized which elements are managed by the customer (in black) and which are managed by the provider (in red) depending on the model they opt for — on-premises, IaaS, PaaS or SaaS.

-To sum up, the IaaS model offers the computing resources companies need to host, build and run their services, the PaaS model provides an environment for developers to build and deploy applications, and the SaaS model delivers software to users and companies over the Internet; so that they do not need to worry about its management and maintenance.
+To sum up, the IaaS model offers the computing resources companies need to host, build and run their services.
+The PaaS model provides an environment for developers to build and deploy applications.
+The SaaS model delivers software to users and companies over the Internet.

 Each cloud service model offers different features and benefits to businesses.
 Therefore, as we mentioned at the beginning of the article, these three cloud service models are often used simultaneously within companies.
 Regarding IaaS, there are different types of cloud among which companies can choose depending on their needs and goals.